 Despite these limitations, 2FA remains the simplest and most efficient protection against compromised password misuse, and 2FA is therefore regarded as a minimal authentication protection.

-2FA is automatically activated for every VUB account, other than that of students (students with a mixed profile also fall under 2FA).
+2FA is automatically activated for every VUB account.
 Thus including temporary accounts, accounts for external parties, circle of friends and emeriti accounts.

 Please note, 2FA is not optional at the VUB, there are no exceptions.